 The professional bio:

-Jenica P. Rogers is Director of Libraries at the State University of New York at Potsdam, coming from a background in cataloging, collection development, and staff training.
-As chief administrator for the College Libraries and Archives, Jenica is responsible for short-term and strategic planning, managing financial and human resources encompassing nearly $500,000 in operating funds and 27 FTE of permanent and student employees, and ensuring that the Libraries and Archives are evolving in ways that are integrated into the academic mission of the College.
-In addition to these responsibilities, Jenica is the Director of Bicentennial Celebrations for SUNY Potsdam, planning for the College’s 200th birthday in 2016, is the 2014-2015 Chair of the SUNY Council of Library Directors, and is a respected speaker on issues in library acquisitions and leadership.
+Jenica P. Rogers is Director of Libraries and College Archives at the State University of New York at Potsdam.
+Jenica’s background in librarianship is in cataloging, collection development, and staff training.
+As chief administrator for the College Libraries and Archives, Jenica is responsible for short-term and strategic planning, managing financial and human resources encompassing nearly $500,000 in operating funds and 21 FTE of permanent and student employees, and ensuring that the Libraries and Archives are evolving in ways that are integrated into the academic mission of the College.

 In 2009, a particularly good year, she earned tenure and promotion to Associate Librarian, was promoted to Director of Libraries, received a SUNY Potsdam President’s Award for Excellence in Professional Service, and was nominated one of Library Journal’s Movers and Shakers (http://lj.libraryjournal.com/2009/03/people/movers-shakers-2009/jenica-p-rogers-urbanek-movers-shakers-2009-community-builders/).
 From 2009 to 2013 she wrote at length about library issues on her blog, Attempting Elegance (http://www.attemptingelegance.com), represented SUNY Potsdam as the subject of an article in the Chronicle of Higher Education (http://chronicle.com/article/As-Chemistry-Journals-Prices/134650/), and gave a half dozen invited keynote speeches at library conferences around the United States, Canada, Australia, and New Zealand.
 In 2014 she was chosen to receive the American Library Association’s ALCTS HARRASSOWITZ Award for Leadership in Library Acquisitions.